DavidJCobb/DovahKit/README.md

 A work-in-progress tool for editing Skyrim ESM/ESP files.
 The name is a pun on "Creation Kit" and "*Dovahkiin*," which means "Dragonborn" in the Dragon language.

 This tool was built using Visual Studio 2019.
-It dynamically links Qt, which was licensed under LGPLv3.
-Zlib and LZ4 are used as well; see zlib.h for its license terms, and refer to the LICENSE file in the LZ4 directory for its license terms.
+It dynamically links Qt.

 ## Build environment

-This program was built using Microsoft Visual Studio Community 2019 with the [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2019) plug-in.
-That plug-in is [GPL-licensed with a special exemption](https://marketplace.visualstudio.com/items/TheQtCompany.QtVisualStudioTools2019/license) which allows its use in developing non-GPL software.
-Qt Designer was also used to build this program, with [a similar exception](https://opensource.stackexchange.com/questions/7709/using-qt-designer-to-create-ui-design-for-closed-source-application).
+This program was built using Microsoft Visual Studio Community 2019 with the [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2019) plug-in and Qt Designer.
 The [version of Qt used](https://doc.qt.io/qtvstools/qtvstools-managing-projects.html#managing-qt-versions) was 5.15.2, 64-bit, for MSVC 2019 x64.

 Lua is compiled as C++; this means that Lua errors properly unwind the stack (calling destructors within any C-functions we make available to Lua) instead of using setjmp/longjmp.